oban-bg/oban/guides/installation.md

 ```

 This will run all of Oban's versioned migrations for your database.
 Migrations between versions
-are idempotent and rarely† change after a release.
-As new versions are released you may need to
+are idempotent and rarely change after a release.
+As new versions are released you may need to run
-run additional migrations.
+additional migrations.

-_† The only exception is the removal of `oban_beats`.
-That table is no longer created or modified
-in any migrations_

 Now, run the migration to create the table: